 After initializing each thermostat, we played with setting up the more advanced features, such as setting a lock on the thermostat, multiple heating stages, and notifications.
 Finally, the ease of adjusting the current temperature, and the variety of customization each thermostat allowed for holding the adjusted temperature.
 Some model would simply hold it indefinitely, while others would wait until the next scheduled change.

 We also rated the supplied documentation to aid with install for each product, either the hardcopy manual, guided prompts, or online resources.
-After figuring out how to connect each thermostat, we installed each model on out testing board, as well as in our office.
+After figuring out how to connect each thermostat, we installed each model on our testing board, as well as in our office.

 Finally, we looked at the ease of installing the companion app and connecting the thermostats to our WiFi network.
-This leads right into the next rating metric we evaluated: Remote Access.

-We essentially repeated the majority of our ease of use tests, now attempting to complete the various tasks remotely through the internet connection.
+For our remote access metric, we essentially repeated the majority of our ease of use tests, now attempting to complete the various tasks remotely through the internet connection.
 We set schedules, modified basic and advanced settings, and adjusted the current temperature through the remote interface, and ranked their performance.

 The final metric that we assessed — and one that we did not originally think would come into play — was the accuracy of the thermostats.
 We procured a lab-grade thermometer and compared it to the temperatures read by the thermostats, multiple times and across a large range.